NEWS: BREXIT: UK UNIVERSITIES IMPLICATIONS: BREXIT FAQs http://www.universitiesuk.ac.uk/policy-and-analysis/brexit/Pages/brexit-faqs.aspx

 ► UCAS: INFORMATION FOR PARENTS IN 1ERE & PAL AND TERMINALE & TAL

-Advice for parents on how to apply to British universities and other related guidelines is available on the University & Colleges Admission Service at www.ucas.com/parents
+Advice on how to apply to British universities and other guidelines are available on the University & Colleges Admission Service at www.ucas.com/parents

-As parents, sign up for a e-newsletter to receive information and advice as well as download a PDF copy of the UCAS Parent Guide.
+Sign up for a e-newsletter to receive information and download a PDF copy of the UCAS Parent Guide.
 There is also information about finance, offers and how your son or daughter can make an informed decisions.

 ► UCAS: UK UNIVERSITIES' OPEN DAYS